 eToro has added some NEW FEATURES… eToro CopyPortfolio!
 Hear all about it Here

 Since eToro only allows trading in U.S. Dollars, any deposit in another currency is converted to that currency upon receipt.
-The minimum deposit required to open a live trading account at eToro ranges from $200 to $1,000, depending on the regional regulations that a customer’s account is subject to.
+The minimum eToro deposit required to open a live trading account ranges from $200 to $1,000, depending on the regional regulations that a customer’s account is subject to.

 For example, Neteller minimum deposits range from $200 – $1,000 and a maximum of $10,000; while Webmoney and GiroPay have a $200 – $1,000 minimum and a $50,000 and $30,000 maximum respectively.
 Russia based Yandex has a $5,000 maximum deposit.